 After being discovered by Pat McGrath to front her first beauty line, plus-size model Paloma Elsesser has become an outspoken voice for plus-size models through her vast Instagram following, fronting campaigns for Fenty Beauty, Glossier and Nike, and appearing in editorials for Allure, Elle and Teen Vogue.

-Born in Ontario, Canada, to an African-American mother and a father of Chilean-Swiss descent, Elsesser grew up in Los Angeles, attending private school.
+Born in Ontario, Canada, to an African-American mother and a father of Chilean-Swiss descent, Elsesser grew up in Los Angeles and attended private school.
 She moved to New York to attend The New School for psychology and literature, and waitressed at Jamaican restaurant Miss Lily’s.
 Her large social media following caught the eye of Pat McGrath, who tapped her to star in the launch of her namesake beauty line.

 She is represented by IMG Models.